JIoriatti/MVC-Tech-Blog/README.md

 A tech-blog website that allows users to create posts about web-development topics as well as comment on other users' posts.

+# Database Seeding

+Run 'npm run seed' to seed the database with some user data.

 # Screenshot

 ![Screenshot](./images/mvc-tech-blog-ss.PNG)